 Holsteiner Teller: This is a plate of assorted cold cuts and cheeses from the region, providing a delightful variety of flavours and textures.
 Accompanied by fresh local bread, it’s an opportunity to taste a range of local produce in one sitting.

-Herring in various forms: The proximity to the sea means that fish features heavily in the local cuisine.
-For Christmas, you might find herring served in a variety of ways – smoked, pickled, or in a creamy sauce.
-Paired with a hearty potato side, it’s a taste of Rostock’s maritime heritage.
+Herring in various forms: The proximity to the sea means that fish are heavily featured in the local cuisine.
+For Christmas, you might find herring served in various ways – smoked, pickled, or in a creamy sauce.

 Rote Grütze: Rounding off your gastronomic adventure, Rote Grütze is a classic dessert hailing from this region.
 It’s a sweet-sour pudding made from a mix of red berries and usually served with a dollop of cream or vanilla sauce on top, a light and refreshing finish to a meal.

-Lebkuchen: While exploring the bustling stalls of Rostock and Warnemuende Christmas markets, you’ll inevitably be drawn in by Lebkuchen’s sweet, spicy aroma.
-These traditional German Christmas cookies resemble gingerbread, combining honey, nuts and a mix of spices for a mouthful of festive cheer.
+Lebkuchen: While exploring the bustling stalls, you’ll inevitably be drawn in by Lebkuchen’s sweet, spicy aroma.
+These traditional German cookies resemble gingerbread, combining honey, nuts and a mix of spices.

-Stollen: A loaf of Stollen on a Christmas market stall is an unmistakable sight.
-This classic German Christmas cake is rich, filled with dried fruit, nuts and often marzipan and dusted with icing sugar.
+Stollen: This classic German cake is rich, filled with dried fruit, nuts and often marzipan and dusted with icing sugar.

-Fischbrötchen: Being close to the sea, Rostock offers fresh fish dishes like Fischbrötchen, a delightful fish sandwich.
+Fischbrötchen: Being close to the sea, Rostock offers fresh fish dishes like Fischbrötchen, a fish sandwich.
 It typically includes pickled herring or another type of local fish, raw onions, pickles and remoulade sauce in a fresh roll.
-It’s a great quick snack, offering a taste of the Baltic Sea.

-Flammkuchen: Resembling a thin-crust pizza, Flammkuchen is an Alsace speciality you might find at the Rostock Christmas market.
+Flammkuchen: Resembling a thin-crust pizza, Flammkuchen is an Alsace speciality you might find in Rostock.
 Traditionally, it’s topped with crème fraîche, thinly sliced onions, and lardons.
 Vegetarian variations might feature cheese, vegetables or even sweet versions with apples and cinnamon.

-Schmalzkuchen: The name may not sound appealing, but Schmalzkuchen, or ‘lard cakes’, are a Christmas market delicacy not to be missed.
+Schmalzkuchen: The name may not sound appealing, but Schmalzkuchen, or ‘lard cakes’, are popular.
 These are small, deep-fried doughnuts, crispy on the outside, fluffy on the inside and dusted with powdered sugar.
-They’re usually served in a paper cone, perfect for munching on the go.
+They’re usually served in a paper cone.

 What to Buy

-Maritime Crafts: Rostock and Warnemünde are well-known for their maritime heritage, and that reflects in the local crafts you can find at the Christmas market.
+Maritime Crafts: Rostock and Warnemünde are well-known for their maritime heritage, and that reflects in the local crafts.
 Beautifully crafted ship models intricately carved nautical-themed decorations, and other sea-inspired items make for unique and thoughtful gifts.

 Amber Jewellery: Amber is a common sight in northern Germany, known as the ‘Gold of the Baltic’.
 You can find elegantly designed amber jewellery ranging from necklaces and bracelets to rings and earrings, each piece unique due to the nature of this fascinating fossilised resin.

 Local Ceramics: With a tradition that goes back centuries, ceramics from northern Germany are indeed distinctive.
-Various stalls at the Christmas market in Rostock sell a range of ceramic items, from functional kitchenware to decorative ornaments, each reflecting the region’s craftsmanship.
+Various stalls sell ceramic items, from functional kitchenware to decorative ornaments, each reflecting the region’s craftsmanship.

-Handmade Christmas Ornaments: There’s always room for one more ornament on the Christmas tree, and the handmade ones available at Rostock and Warnemünde Christmas markets are truly special.
+Handmade Ornaments: There’s always room for one more ornament on the tree.
 They vary from intricately painted glass baubles to wood-carved figures and even delicately crafted straw decorations.

-Traditional German Toys: Toys bring out the child in everyone, and the ones you’ll find here are no exception.
-Traditional wooden toys, like beautifully painted nutcrackers and charming pull-along animals, are amongst the favourites.
+Traditional Toys: Traditional wooden toys, like beautifully painted nutcrackers and charming pull-along animals, are amongst the favourites.

-Mulled Wine Mugs: Mulled wine is a staple of German Christmas markets and often comes in collectable mugs.
+Mulled Wine Mugs: Mulled wine often comes in collectable mugs.
 Each market or city typically has its unique design each year, making these mugs a fantastic memento of your visit.

 The City of Rostock can be a helpful resource for planning a trip to the city.
 It provides information about the city’s attractions, events and transportation options.